slembcke/slembcke.github.io/_drafts/DriftRenderer.md

 ## Initialization

-Since it's trying to be a vaguely good modern API citizen, there is a fair amount of init work so that it doesn't have to clutter up the runtime API.
+Since it's vaguely trying to be a good modern API citizen, there is a fair amount of init work so that the runtime API can be minimized.
 To keep the code simple, there are relatively few functions, and like Vulkan you have to pack structs full of options.
 Unlike Vulkan, I kept my feature set pretty small so there aren't a bajillion options that are all required. ;)

 Also since I have both a GL and Vulkan implementation, I have one of those dirty plain C dispatch table thingies as the `driver` object.
-(I hear people cringing again) Fortunately it's the only place in my game I've needed to do this, and it has a half dozen functions.
+(Do I hear people cringing again?)
+Fortunately it's the only place in my game I've needed to do this, and it has a half dozen functions.
 It's not so bad. ;)

 Here's an example of creating a